-The views expressed by the host on this program documented to be almost always right, 98.5% of the time.
+The views expressed by the host on this program documented to be almost always right 98.5% of the time.

-I am the award-winning thrill pack Rush Limbaugh.
+I am the award-winning thrill-packed Rush Limbaugh.

 This is the Excellence in Broadcasting Network, and we are thrilled and delighted to have you with us.

-You would like to be on the program today, 800-282-2882, the email address, rush at eIBNet.com.
+You would like to be on the program today, 800-282-2882, the email address, rush at EIBnet.com.

 Once again, a quick reminder, we have added a new way of distributing our audio and video podcasts each day.